Lightweight Latent Reasoning for Narrative Tasks: Introduction

 We evaluate LiteReason on both verifiable (Flawed Fictions) and non-verifiable (NCP) tasks and compare against trained \citep{hao_training_2025, tan_think_2025} and training-free latent reasoning methods \citep{zhuang_text_2025, zhang_soft_2025}.
 We also include RL-trained models without latent reasoning as an upper bound for performance and a benchmark for computational costs.
-We find that LiteReason outperforms all latent-reasoning baselines and reaches 69--96\% of the performance gain of non-latent RL training while generating~\mbox{50-53}\% fewer tokens during training and generating~70\% fewer tokens during inference.
+We find that LiteReason outperforms all latent-reasoning baselines and reaches 69--96\% of the performance gain of non-latent RL training while generating~\mbox{50--53}\% fewer tokens during training and generating~70\% fewer tokens during inference.
 Our core contributions and findings are:

-\begin{itemize}[itemsep=0pt, topsep=2pt, left=0pt] \item We introduce LiteReason, a new method that integrates latent reasoning with RL, relying only on the pretrained LLM (and no preexisting dataset of reasoning traces) and designed for low-resource narrative tasks.
+\begin{itemize}[itemsep=0pt, left=0pt] \item We introduce LiteReason, a new method that integrates latent reasoning with RL, relying only on the pretrained LLM (and no preexisting dataset of reasoning traces) and designed for low-resource narrative tasks. \item Empirical results on Flawed Fictions (verifiable) and Next Chapter Prediction (non-verifiable) tasks show high performance relative to latent reasoning and RL baselines. \item Further analysis shows our method results in highly efficient solutions and requires significantly fewer tokens during training and inference than traditional RL. \end{itemize}